dmitrynecho/unzen-android-exelf/readme.md

 This is a sample Android project that shows how to build ELF executables alongside with standard JNI shared libraries and package those executables into APK.
-Supports build of multiple APKs, splitted by ABI, via build flavors mechanics.
+Supports build of multiple APKs splitted by ABI via build flavors mechanics.
 Supports Android 10 with W^X SELinux policy.
 - https://gitlab.com/portia5/droid-elfexec